-7.1.4 The closed marking or elevated illuminated sign shall be of the form and proportions as detailed in (Figure 7-1, Illustration a), when displayed on a runway, and shall be of the form and proportions as detailed in (Figure 7-1, Illustration b), when displayed on a taxiway.
-The marking shall be white when displayed on a runway and shall be yellow when displayed on a taxiway.

-Note: When an area is temporarily closed, frangible barriers or markings utilizing materials other than paint or other suitable means such as an elevated X illuminated with white unidirectional lights may be used to identify the closed area and shall be as per Figure 7-2 &, Figure 7-3

-7.1.5 When a runway or taxiway or portion thereof is permanently closed, all normal runway and taxiway markings shall be obliterated.

-7.1.6 Lighting on a closed runway or taxiway or portion thereof shall not be operated, except as required for maintenance purposes, and on a permanently closed runway the lighting shall be removed.

-7.1.7 In addition to closed markings, when the runway or taxiway or portion thereof closed is intercepted by a usable runway or taxiway which is used at night, unserviceability lights shall be placed across the entrance to the closed area at intervals not exceeding 3 m (see 7.4.4).
+- 7.1.4 The closed marking or elevated illuminated sign shall be of the form and proportions as detailed in (Figure 7-1, Illustration a), when displayed on a runway, and shall be of the form and proportions as detailed in (Figure 7-1, Illustration b), when displayed on a taxiway.
+The marking shall be white when displayed on a runway and shall be yellow when displayed on a taxiway. - Note 1: When an area is temporarily closed, frangible barriers or markings utilizing materials other than paint or other suitable means may be used to identify the closed area. - Note 2: Procedures pertaining to the planning, coordination, monitoring and safety management of works in progress on the movement area are specified in the (AMC-CAR 139). - 7.1.5 When a runway or taxiway or portion thereof is permanently closed, all normal runway and taxiway markings shall be obliterated. - 7.1.6 Lighting on a closed runway or taxiway or portion thereof shall not be operated, except as required for maintenance purposes, and on a permanently closed runway the lighting shall be removed. - 7.1.7 In addition to closed markings, when the runway or taxiway or portion thereof closed is intercepted by a usable runway or taxiway which is used at night, unserviceability lights shall be placed across the entrance to the closed area at intervals not exceeding 3 m (see 7.4.4).